Deadlica/DD2360/Project/README.md

 # Build the GPU version
 make raytracer_gpu

+# Build the CPU version with SFML
+make raytracer_cpu_sfml

+# Build the GPU version with SFML
+make raytracer_gpu_sfml
 ```

 When running the program through `make` commands, the CPU and GPU versions will output the rendered images to `cpu_image.ppm` and `gpu_image.ppm`, respectively.
 Use the following commands to run them: